Theatre Kid Really Milking English Class Read-Through of "The Crucible"

 Zuckerman’s contemporaries weren’t the only ones with strong opinions on his unnecessarily committed performance.

-“I thought it’d be a fun activity for all of us, you know, to read through it out loud,” said Ms. Jackson, their teacher.
+“I thought it’d be a fun activity for all of us to read through it out loud,” said Ms. Jackson, their teacher.
 “I was wrong,” she said before taking a long drag of her cigarette.

 With glowing reviews like these, one can only ask: What’s next for Mr. Zuckerman?

-“I’m giving a presentation in Biology after lunch,” he said.
-He opened his bookbag, revealing a lab coat, some safety goggles, and a few beakers.
+“I’m giving a presentation in Biology after lunch,” he said, opening his bookbag to reveal a lab coat, some safety goggles, and a few beakers.
 “I brought props.”

 He also noted that his scientist was “divorced” and had "Crohn's disease", as he thought this would help “layer and contextualize” his presentation on photosynthesis in houseplants.